pgtipping/Synthalyst/memory-bank/progress.md

 - Include informative tips for users about how to interact with each domain
 - Use responsive design for all components, especially admin interfaces
 - Implement consistent styling across all admin pages
+- Ensure all SelectItem components have non-empty values to prevent errors
+- Provide fallback UI states when data is missing or loading

 ## What Works (March 16, 2025)